 2.) early volumes of Index Kewensis: several names that were actually published in Evea, a synonym of Cephaelis, were "corrected" in early parts of this work, and cited as if they had been originally published in Cephaelis.

 3.) annotations on specimens: in particular, several of names that were never published were distributed through specimen annotations by K. Krause (B), K. Schumann (B), and Dwyer (MO).

 In a morphological analysis of the tribe Sabiceeae (subfamily Ixoroideae), Khan et al. (2008) formally synonymized Cephaelis with Sabicea in their nomenclatural summary but this appears to be a typographic or presentation error.
 The type species of Cephaelis is not included in their analysis, and this synonymization is not mentioned in the abstract, discussion, or summary of results.
 Possibly the intention of the presentation here was to note that the species of Sabicea that were classified at one time in Cephaelis are included within the circumscription of Sabicea here, in which case citing Cephaelis in the formal generic nomenclatural summary is not accurate.

 The list below covers Cephaelis names for neotropical species of with their currently accepted identities as far as known.
 For names from outside the Americas, the identities of Cephaelis names has not yet been surveyed fully by me.

 Author: C.M.
 Taylor

-The content of this web page was last modified on 8 April 2008.
+The content of this web page was last revised on 3 May 2016.